No expiration date

 Discover Korea’s Rich Heritage: Gyeongju Day Tour from Busan

-Explore the ancient capital of the Silla Kingdom on this full-day trip from Busan.
+Explore Gyeongju, the ancient capital of the Silla Kingdom, on a full-day tour from Busan featuring UNESCO sites and historic landmarks.

 Round-trip transport from Busan